Lionel Crabb: Inquest

 The inquest was opened on 11 June 1957 by Bridgman, who had received the pathologist's report that there was no way of establishing identity.
 As neither Knowles nor Crabb's ex-wife nor a Lieutenant McLanahan, a Royal Navy torpedo officer from HMS Vernon, had been able to identify the body, Bridgman adjourned the inquest until 26 June to allow time for identification.

 The inquest was resumed on 26 June.
 The pathologist, King, gave evidence that he had returned to the mortuary and re-examined the body on 14 June.
 He reported that he had found a scar in the shape of an inverted Y on the left side of the left knee, and a scar on the left thigh, about the size of a sixpenny coin.
 King stated that the scar had been photographed whilst he was present.

-Fate

 As information was declassified under the 50-year rule, new facts on Crabb's disappearance came to light.
 On 27 October 2006, the National Archives released papers relating to the fatal Ordzhonikidze mission.
 Sydney Knowles, a former diving partner of Crabb's, stated in a televised interview on Inside Out – South on 19 January 2007 that Crabb did not dive alone on his fatal last mission: "He told me they'd given him a buddy diver."
 Furthermore, papers released under the Freedom of Information Act indicate that there were other divers investigating Ordzhonikidze while the ship was in Portsmouth Harbour.
 On 9 November 2007, The Independent reported how the government had covered up the death of 'Buster' Crabb.

-The cruiser Ordzhonikidze was transferred by the Soviet government to Indonesia in 1962, where it operated as KRI Irian.
-The ship operated in the conflict against the Netherlands over West Papua, and was later used as a floating detention centre for suspected communists during the Indonesian mass killings of 1965–66.
-The cruiser was scrapped in 1971.

-In a 1968 retrospective on the affair, Time reported that a skull, thought by some to be Crabb’s, was found in early March 1967 on a beach near Portsmouth.
+In a 1968 retrospective on the affair, Time reported that a skull, thought by some to be Crabb's, was found in early March 1967 on a beach near Portsmouth.